Nick Senzel Player Props: Reds vs. Brewers

-After hitting .297 with three doubles, six walks and nine RBI in his past 10 games, Nick Senzel and the Cincinnati Reds face the Milwaukee Brewers (who will start Colin Rea) at 4:10 PM ET on Saturday.
+On Sunday, Nick Senzel (on the back of going 1-for-5) and the Cincinnati Reds face the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
+First pitch is at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-5 with an RBI) against the Brewers.
+He had a one-hit showing in his last game (1-for-5) against the Brewers.

 Nick Senzel Game Info & Props vs. the Brewers